Adon-Paul/Adon-Paul/README.md

         "Cybersecurity", "Payment Gateway Integration"
     ],

-    funFact: "I can transform any image into a masterpiece and architect a full e-commerce app faster than you can say 'Hello World!' 🚀"
+    funFact: "I can architect a full e-commerce app faster than you can say 'Hello World!' " };
-};
 ```